kianschmalenbach/rdf-browser/README.md

 $ npm run browserify
 ```

+## Changelog

+### Version 1.0.1
+- Bug fixes concerning blank node and prefix labeling
+- Inclusion of popular prefixes in output
+- Prevention of XHR interference and content-length limit (10 MB)
+- Refactoring of triplestore for performance increase

 ## Known issues
 - The plugin does not make use of the browser cache for storing RDF files.
 - The rendering does not stop when the browser is navigated to a different page.